JACマガジン

 It also attracts young people because no experience is required and family members are not allowed.

-Technical intern training can be transferred to Specified Skills.
-How can this be done?
+Technical Intern Training can also be migrated to Specified Skills.
+How to do it?

-There are probably many technical intern trainees who feel it would be a waste to return to their home countries just as they have finally gotten used to living in Japan.
+Technical Intern Training Even in life, many people feel that it would be a waste to return to their home country when they have gotten used to Japan.

-Technical intern trainees who have successfully completed Technical Intern Training (ii) for more than two years and ten months can transfer to Specified Skilled Worker (i) in the same occupational field only.
+Technical Intern Training students who have completed the Technical Intern Training (ii) in good standing for at least 2 years and 10 months can only move to Specified Skilled Worker (i) in the same field of work.

-In order to obtain Specified Skilled Worker (i) a "skill test" and a "Japanese Language Proficiency Test" are required, but these are also exempted.
+In order to obtain a Specified Skilled Worker (i), a "proficiency test" and a "Japanese ability test" are required, which are also exempt.

-As a transition method, you will need to apply for permission to change your status of residence from the status of residence of technical intern training to the status of residence of "Specified Skilled Worker (i)".
+As a transfer method, apply for permission to change status of residence from a status of Technical Intern Training to a status of residence of "Specified Skilled Worker (i)".

-As for the application period, you can transfer to Specified Skilled Worker (i) by submitting the "Application for Change of Status of Residence" and the necessary documents for obtaining "Specified Skilled Worker (i)" to the local Immigration Bureau in your jurisdiction before the end of your Technical Intern Training (ii) period of stay.
+As for the application period, you can move to Specified Skilled Worker (i) by submitting the "Application for Permission to Change of Status of Residence" and the necessary documents to obtain a "Specified Skilled Worker (i)" to the Regional Immigration Services Bureau of jurisdiction before the end of the period of Technical Intern Training (ii) stay.

 Please note that when hiring in Specified Skills in the construction field, it is necessary to obtain approval of the acceptance plan in advance, so the acceptance plan certification procedure must be carried out before the above procedure.

-Understand the difference between registered support organizations and supervisory organizations
+Understand the difference between Registered Support Organizations and supervising organization

-specified skilled workers It is an organization that supports all aspects of life in the Japan, from life to work, and for-profit corporations such as corporations can also become registered support organizations.
+It is an organization that supports all aspects of life in the Japan, from life to work in Specified Skilled Worker, and corporations for profit such as corporations can also be Registered Support Organizations.

 In addition, the supervising organization will audit the training period at least once every three months and provide guidance if necessary.

-Summary: There are many differences between Specified Skills and technical intern training, but there are cases where transfer is possible
+Summary: While there are many differences between Specified Skills and Technical Intern Training, there are cases where they can be migrated

-In the public's mind, "Specified Skills" and "technical intern training" tend to be lumped together.
+As a public image, "Specified Skills" and "Technical Intern Training" tend to be lumped together.

-However, the objectives and contents of the systems differ in many ways, and the two are completely separate entities.
+However, the purpose and content of the system are often different, and the two are completely different.

 The purpose of Specified Skills is to enable people to become immediately effective in resolving Japan's labor shortage.